mvnmgrx/kitree/README.md

 2. Initialize a KiCad project with the KiTree CLI and add the parts needed for the design
 3. When the design is finished, the BOM can be build from the CLI

+# Roadmap

+- [x] Basic usage
+- [ ] Part creation from KiCad to InvenTree
+- [ ] Export JLCPCB assembly BOMs
+- [ ] Use vendor APIs to create parts from templates in InvenTree
+- [ ] ??? - Make suggestions for other features by opening an issue

 # Requirements

 - Python 3.10 or higher